 The TExES Science 4 – 8 Exam is a certification examination that is designed to determine if an individual has the knowledge necessary to teach science at the middle school level in the Texas public school system.
 This exam assesses an individual’s knowledge of science-related topics such as earth and space science, life science, physical science, and the individual’s knowledge of methods to effectively teach these topics and other similar topics related to general science.
 This exam may be required, in addition to or instead of the Generalist 4 – 8 Exam, in order to become a certified middle school teacher in the state of Texas depending on the exact type of teaching position the individual is pursuing.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The registration fee for the Science 4 – 8 Exam is $82 and the exam is only administered in a paper-based format.
+The exam-taker will have 5 hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The registration fee for the Science 4 – 8 Exam is $131 and the exam is only administered in a computer-based format.
 However, there are usually other exams and fees that are required in addition to this exam in order to become certified as an entry-level middle school teacher within the state of Texas.

 Sample Study Notes